JustinBilleci/JustinBilleci/README.md

 ## Hello, I'm Justin Billeci  👋

 I'm a JavaScript developer with 2+ years of professional experience building web applications, maintaining databases, and reviewing code.
 I enjoy implementing clean, maintainable code and continuously learning new technologies.
+If you have any questions feel free to reach out to me!

 - 💻 | JavaScript | SQL | React | Svelte | Node.js | Next.js | Deployment & Hosting |
 - 🌱 Currently learning: AWS